ama883/Akka-Resource-Control-Lib/README.md

 # Akka-Resource-Control-Lib

-A library for coordinating resource use of multi-tenant actor systems implemented for Scala/Akka main.scala shows how to use the resource control library using a simple example of resource allocation to two tenants.
+There are several advantages multitenancy: the serving multiple tenants, each with its own privileges, from the same instance of a software system.
+Although the naming convention in Actor systems -- actor names cannot be guessed -- naturally supports multitenancy, there is no explicit way of managing the resource competition between tenants.
+There are models for coordinating resource use in Actor systems; however, they are difficult to implement for efficient implementations of Actors.
+This library presents our efforts in implementing resource coordination support in Actor systems implemented using the Akka library. main.scala shows how to use the resource control library using a simple example of resource allocation to two tenants.